Venture Creation: The 4th Leg of the Corporate Strategy Stool

 Build: Developing custom offerings in-house

-Creating custom-tailored products and services to serve specific business requirements and specific audiences is a go-to strategy employed by many corporations.
-It promotes internal innovation, and gives more control over product development, leading to efficiency gains and reduced cycle times.
+Creating custom products and services for specific business requirements and audiences is a go-to strategy employed by many corporations.
+It promotes internal innovation and gives more control over product development.

-Building new outputs requires yearly planning and management of the company’s backlog.
 New and innovative ideas that challenge the status quo of one's business or place bets on future market shifts will likely never get the full attention, staffing, or budget required to test hypotheses effectively.

 McKinsey research found 91% of global corporations had a digital and AI transformation in motion in 2022.
-But these organizations only realized 31% of their expected revenue lift and 25% of projected cost savings.

 What's more, Gartner research found 89% of corporate boards cited digital transformation as "an implicit part of growth strategy."
 Yet four in five board members surveyed said their companies have "not made progress toward or achieved their digital business transformation goals."